Political Science Club (PSC)

 The goal of the Political Science Club is to promote greater awareness on campus about political issues.
 To achieve this, the PSC plans a variety of events.
 For example, the PSC regularly hosts an Election Night Live (ENL) party for mid-term and presidential elections.
-In the past, the PSC has organized a bus trip to Washington, D.C. to attend Jon Stewart’s Rally to Restore Sanity, brought Lewis Black and his comedy tour In God We Rust to Mansfield University for a performance, and sponsored several activities including movie nights and guest speakers.
+In the past, the PSC has organized voter information sessions, trips to Washington, D.C., movie nights, and guess speakers.

 On November 4, 2015, the Political Science Club invited Sarah Tinney who graduated from Mansfield University with a nursing degree in 2012 to speak about her Peace Corps experience.
 Sarah spent 27 months in Mongolia as a community healthcare specialist.
 Over 60 students came to hear Sarah's presentation.
 She explained to the students how Peace Corps volunteers live simply and among the community that they are helping.
 Her Mongolian hosts were very warm and friendly, despite living in one of the least densely populated areas of the entire world.